Shibley Telhami: Bibliography

 Telhami's book The Stakes: America and the Middle East (Westview Press, 2003; updated version, 2004) was selected by Foreign Affairs as one of the top five books on the Middle East in 2003.
 His other publications include Power and Leadership in International Bargaining: The Path to the Camp David Accords (1990); International Organizations and Ethnic Conflict, ed. with Milton Esman (1995); Identity and Foreign Policy in the Middle East, ed. with Michael Barnett (2002); The Sadat Lectures: Words and Images on Peace, 1997-2008, and numerous articles on international politics and Middle Eastern affairs.

-His latest books are The World Through Arab Eyes: Arab Public Opinion and the Reshaping of the Middle East (2013) and The Peace Puzzle: America's Quest for Arab-Israeli Peace, 1989-2011 (2013).
+Among his books are ' 'The One State Reality: What is Israel/Palestine?' ' (2023) (co-edited with Michael Barnett, Nathan Brown, and Marc Lynch), The World Through Arab Eyes: Arab Public Opinion and the Reshaping of the Middle East (2013) and The Peace Puzzle: America's Quest for Arab-Israeli Peace, 1989-2011 (2013)..